wolfm2/oF_2018SP/8_WebApi/README.md

 ## Make a new project using the addon ofxJSON:

 	Write "Hello World" on the canvas.
+(Once successful, this can be removed.)

+	Using our Web API:

 	Draw the summary text and high temperature for tomorrow on the canvas.
 	Use key presses 0-7 to print the above for each day in the forecast.
 	Draw an orange circle on the screen at y=100 r=50.